-Taxes are an unavoidable fact of life — even in retirement.
+Taxes are an unavoidable fact of life, even after you stop working.

 - New Mexico